Mullein

 Internationally, similar patterns emerge.
 Victoria, Australia considers mullein a noxious weed 5.
 New Zealand and parts of Canada maintain comparable environmental restrictions.
 The European Union permits personal use while monitoring its spread in natural habitats.

 For home users, personal possession and use remain unrestricted nationwide.
 Growing small amounts for yourself is generally acceptable.
-Check local agricultural guidelines before planting to avoid any complications.
+Check local agricultural guidelines before planting outdoors to avoid any complications.

 References